 - Subject — The subject of the sent email with the submission, displayed in your email client.

 - Message — Here, you can set what fields are sent from your contact form.
-Using the shortcodes we explored earlier when creating fields, you can set only some of these to send or to receive all fields from the submission.
+Using the shortcodes we explored earlier when creating fields, you can set only some of these to send or receive all fields from the submission.

 Next, you’ll see there’s a meta box field that contains metadata, which you can set to be sent with the form submission.

-Modifying the form messages allows for a more personalized feedback process to the end-user filling in your form, rather than sounding like a boring robot.
-But just what messages can you customize for your Elementor contact form?
+Modifying form messages allows for a more personalized feedback process to the end-user rather than sounding like a boring robot.

-First, you have to enable custom messaging, click on “Additional Options” and then click the toggle switch for “Custom Messaging” to “Yes.”
+Click “Additional Options” and then click the toggle switch for “Custom Messaging” to “Yes.”

 As you can see, there are four different messages you can edit, including:

-- Error Message — display to an end-user when an unknown error has occurred with submitting the form.
+- Error Message — Display to an end-user when an unknown error has occurred with submitting the form.

-- Invalid Message — displays to an end-user when something within the form submission is incorrect and can’t be sent.
+- Invalid Message — Displays to an end-user when something within the form submission is incorrect and can’t be sent.

 By being able to edit the messages, you can have some fun and be quirky, or if you run a corporate site, you can be more business-like.

 You don’t want your contact form to look bland or not match your website’s branding, do you?
 Luckily in Elementor, custom styling couldn’t be easier.

-In the editor, if you click on the “Style tab“:
+In the editor, click on the “Style tab“:

-For example, if we want to change the Elementor button color we click on the “Button” drop-down to show the settings like so:
+For example, if we want to change the Elementor button color we click on the “Button” drop-down to show the settings:

-Once you’re happy with how your form is styled, it’s time for the final step!
-Publishing your form.
+Once you’re happy with how your form is styled, it’s time for the final step, publishing your form.